CIPP/US

 b.
 Sensitive Personal Information

 There is a narrower category of personal information often referred to as “sensitive personal information.”
 Information falling into this category generally relates to data that is particularly sensitive for one reason or another.
-The General Data Protection Regulation (GDPR) in Europe, for example, specifically defines “special categories of personal data” to include information related to “racial or ethnic origin, political opinions, religious or philosophical beliefs, or trade union membership, and the processing of genetic data, biometric data for the purpose of uniquely identifying a natural person, data concerning health or data concerning a natural person’s sex life or sexual orientation. . . .”
+The GDPR, for example, specifically defines “special categories of personal data” to include information related to “racial or ethnic origin, political opinions, religious or philosophical beliefs, or trade union membership, and the processing of genetic data, biometric data for the purpose of uniquely identifying a natural person, data concerning health or data concerning a natural person’s sex life or sexual orientation. . . .”
 2

 c.
 The Role of Encryption, Anonymization, and Pseudonymization